pig-dot-dev/piglet/README.md

 from pig import Client
 client = Client()

-# Select your local machine
+# Select your remote machine by ID
 machine = client.machines.remote(id="YOUR_MACHINE_ID")

 # Start a connection and send a workflow